Payroll Issue: When There Are 27 Pay Periods in a Year

 For Employees Paid Bi-Weekly

 In some years employers have to deal with an extra pay period if they pay on a bi-weekly basis.
-How does this happen?
 If you pay every other Thursday, you will have 27 periods in some years.
-Or, if you pay on Fridays and you pay the day before a holiday, you will also end up with 27 pay periods if Christmas falls on a Friday.

-Option 1: Divide the total salary among the 27 pay periods rather than 26.
+Option 1: Divide the total salary among the 27 pay periods for that year, rather than 26.
 It will result in smaller amounts in each paycheck.
-If you want to do this, be sure to inform your employees, so when they complain, it won't be for that reason.
+In Jerry's case, his bi-weekly pay for that year would be $1037.04 ($28,000).
+You would have to do this starting at the beginning of the 27-pay-period year.

 The amount of pay will affect the total Social Security and Medicare you and your employees pay.
-Some employees may reach the maximum Social Security contribution earlier and may reach the threshold for the additional Medicare tax (0.9%) with this additional payment.
+Some employees may reach the maximum Social Security contribution earlier and may reach the threshold for the additional Medicare tax if you make an additional payment.

 Paying additional salary may also result in paying additional benefits.
 For example, you might be over-funding someone's 401(k) with the extra pay period, beyond the maximum allowable amount.
 If that happens, you would have to give back the money to the employee.

 Having a pay period extend over the end of a year brings up the issue of which year's taxes the payment is in.
 The general rule is that the tax should be on the W-2 for the year when the paycheck is issued, and the employee has use of it.